koo-eunha/google_widget_redesign/README.md

 This project is intended for design purposes, so please note that the content is incomplete.

 ## How to run
+To only view the app, please visit this link: https://google-widget-redesign.herokuapp.com/

+To run a clone of the app on your local device, please follow the instructions below:

 First, clone this repository or download the code in a ZIP file.

 Then to run the code, navigate into the cloned or downloaded local folder on your device via the cd command in your command prompt or terminal.